Sofiaps4/dorid-exons/README.md

 •	hybpiper_stats.tsv.
 A table in tab-separated-values format, containing statistics on the HybPiper run.
 The name of this file can be changed using the parameter --stats_filename <filename>.

-Output files of hybpiper stats were used for further investigation on the target capture efficiency CAN I INCLUDE HERE A LINK TO R ANALYSES?
+Output files of hybpiper stats were used for further investigation on the target capture efficiency [efficiency_analyses](https://github.com/Sofiaps4/dorid-exons/tree/main/efficiency_analyses)

 ### hybpiper retrieve_sequences